-This state of knowledge is not surprising given that for most of the time of blue mussel research, scientists have used labor-intensive genotyping methods to identify cryptic species and therefore could not handle the large amount of material (Khaitov et al., 2021).
-In addition, there were no reliable statistical methods available to model the distribution of sympatric taxa in the space of multiple factors, i.e. no SDM approach was realized.
-To our knowledge, in the history of ME and MT studies this approach has been applied only twice, by Kijewski et al.(+++) and by Wenne et al. (+++).
-Both times the machine learning techniques were used to model the macro-geographic distribution of species (technically, of allele frequencies at taxonomically informative genes) in the space of multiple climatic and oceanographic characteristics available from public databases.
-The conclusions of these studies are summarized by recognizing temperature and salinity as important factors influencing the geographical distribution with MT tolerating lower salinities and temperatures than ME (Kijewski et al. ???; Wenne et al. ???, see also above).

 To sum up, no simple “single-factor” pattern of species distribution has been revealed in the contact zones of MT and ME outside the Baltic.
 Moreover, some of the factors may potentially be collinear and confound the analysis.
 Ports are often located in storm-protected areas, usually close to river mouths, so that the effects of shipping (and other anthropogenic factors), surf and salinity are difficult to distinguish.
 The effects of depth and substrate may obscure each other since fucoids, common in the littoral, are rare in the sublittoral, where they are replaced by kelps (REF).